If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 If you’re referring to simply putting together the frame, then yes!
 Installing the frames is relatively straightforward.

 However, the frame is only the beginning.
-You have to create openings for your grills and appliances.
+You have to create openings for your gas grills and outdoor appliances.
 You won’t want to mess these up!
 There’s only one chance to do it right… Otherwise you have to start over with a new sheet.

 Creating these openings requires specialized equipment, too.
 You’ll have to use a grinder or masonry blade… Which isn’t exactly something everyone has in their garage.